 The structured leadership curriculum that involves every child has instilled confidence among students and has enabled them to set realistic goals and devise plans to achieve them.

-Mrs. Rao is a role model for the core values of the school; love, empathy, discipline, and respect.
-This reflects in our students being sensitized to the needs of the less privileged in society, and their vigour to contribute through service.
-With her example, guidance, advice and ideas, Mrs. Sarojini Rao has built a strong team, and together they work to maintain the standards of the best Indian international school, bringing recognition and acclamation to Indus every day.
-Both, teachers and student leaders are committed to excelling in many fields of endeavour for themselves and the students which translates to passion and purpose, service and spirituality, respect for diversity and global understanding.
+Mrs. Rao represents the core values of the school: love, empathy, discipline, and respect.
+This is reflected in our students' sensitivity to the needs of the less privileged in the society, and their vigour to contribute through service.
+With her example, guidance, advice, and ideas, Mrs. Sarojini Rao has built a strong team, and together they work to maintain the standards of the best Indian international school, bringing recognition and acclamation to Indus every day.
+Both teachers and student leaders are committed to excelling in many fields of endeavour which translate into passion and purpose, service and spirituality, respect for diversity and global understanding.

 Mr. Sushil Mantri

 Mr. Sushil Mantri, the Chairman & Managing Director of Mantri Developers Pvt.
-Ltd, is an outstanding personality in the world of realty, housing and construction.
+Ltd., is an outstanding personality in the world of realty, housing, and construction.
 He is a visionary with an astute and resolute sense of enterprise, who has transitioned from being an entrepreneur to an industry trendsetter.
-As the sole leader of his enterprise, Mr. Mantri motivates and advises his committed team on all matters concerning governance, infrastructure, business development & budgeting.
-His social initiatives reach out to schools in India, especially for those who are less privileged.
-His initiatives also include improving aesthetics of public properties.
+As the sole leader of his company, Mr. Mantri motivates and advises his committed team on all matters concerning governance, infrastructure, business development, and budgeting.
+His social initiatives reach out to schools in India, especially those that cater to the less privileged.
+His efforts also include improving the aesthetics of public properties.